French Towns and Cities All Sports Fans Need to Visit

 Other Major Events

-The Stade de France is a prime venue for world-famous artists with acts like Beyoncé, Coldplay and Ed Sheeran performing to sold-out crowds.
+The Stade de France is a premier venue for world-famous artists, with acts like Beyoncé, Coldplay, and Ed Sheeran performing to sold-out crowds.

 Paris – The Heart of French Sport